 CYPRUS: Grant Agreement Technical Assistance on the Creation of Objective Criteria for the Recruitment and Promotion of JudgesIn Cyprus there is an ongoing reform process with support measures from the European Commission’s Structural Reform Support Service (SRSS).
 Cyprus has requested support from the European Commission under Regulation (EU) 2017/825 on the establishment of the Structural Reform Support Programme ("SRSP Regulation").

-The European Commission selected the Austrian Federal Ministry of Constitutional Affairs, Reforms, Deregulation and Justice in cooperation with the Center of Legal Competence (CLC) – Forschung & Consulting GmbH as reform partners to deliver the requested technical support to Cyprus with a project leader and two pre-selected and highly experienced international experts.
+The European Commission selected the Austrian Federal Ministry of Justice in cooperation with the Center of Legal Competence (CLC) – Forschung & Consulting GmbH as reform partners to deliver the requested technical support to Cyprus with a project leader and two pre-selected and highly experienced international experts.

 The present project started on 7th September 2018 and ended on 6th April 2019.